1937 college football season

 The 1937 college football season ended with the Panthers of the University of Pittsburgh being named the nation's No. 1 team (and "mythical national champion") by 30 of the 33 voters in the Associated Press writers' poll.
 The AP poll was in its second year, and seven votes were taken during the final weeks of the 1937 season, starting with October 18.
 Each writer listed his choice for the top ten teams, and points were tallied based on 10 for first place, 9 for second, etc., and the AP then ranked the twenty teams with the highest number of points.
 With 33 writers polled, Pitt received 30 first place votes and 3 second-place, for a total of 327 points.
+Most other major rankings (both contemporary and retroactive) also have found Pittsburgh to have been the champion, though two (the contemporary Dunkel System and retroactive Helms Athletic Foundation rankings) have found California the champion.

-The NCAA began keeping official game statistics in 1937.
+1937 marks the first season in which the NCAA began keeping official game statistics.

 Conference and program changes

 September

 September 25 The defending champion Minnesota Gophers opened their season with a 69–7 win over visiting North Dakota State.
 LSU beat Florida, 19–0.
 Alabama beat Samford 41–0.
 California won 30–7 over St. Mary's.
 In Seattle, Washington beat Iowa, 14–0.
 The day before, Pittsburgh had opened with a 59–0 win over Ohio Wesleyan.